 Amy Ka Man Tam 譚家敏 set up Amy Tam Theatre as Artistic Director in 2014.
 She has been appointed as the adjudicator of the Hong Kong Drama Award and the Hong Kong School Drama Festival from 2020.
-She joined the Hong Kong Repertory Theatre in 2012 as a full-time actress and and drama tutor.
+She joined the Hong Kong Repertory Theatre in 2012 as a full-time actress and drama tutor.
 In 2016, she was selected as the Hong Kong 100 Daughters of the Theatre.

-Amy is an experienced theatre practitioner, She has worked with Hong Kong Academy of Performing Arts, Hong Kong University of Science and Technology, Hong Kong Polytechnic University, Hong Kong Repertory Theatre, Chung Ying Theatre, AFTEC, Shakespeare For All and Theatre Space.
+Amy is an experienced theatre practitioner.
+She has worked with institutions such as the Hong Kong Academy of Performing Arts, Hong Kong University of Science and Technology, Hong Kong Polytechnic University, Hong Kong Repertory Theatre, Chung Ying Theatre, AFTEC, Shakespeare For All and Theatre Space.
 Her teaching includes the Arts Ambassadors-in-School, directing Red/Chair in Queen Elizabeth Stadium and HKUST 20th Anniversary Musical AIDA.

 In Singapore, Amy's performances included Hamletmachine (directed by Uichiro Fueda), The Divine Wind and Tears Lost in the Rain (directed by Leela Alaniz), A Woman Alone (a monodrama) and Attempts on Her Life (directed by Phillip B. Zarrilli).